slsfi/archived-digital_edition_web_ng/README.md

 ## Setting Up a Project

 1. Create a fork of this repository.
-Only include the main branch.
+Only include the `main` branch.

 2. Rename the default branch of the forked repository `base`, `shared` or something similar.

-3. Create a new branch in the forked repository and name it `production` or `prod`.
+3. Create a new branch in the forked repository and name it `production`, `prod` or something similar.

 4. Configure your project app by editing `/src/assets/config/config.ts`.
 Documentation on the configuration options is forthcoming.

 The `base` branch of the forked repository must **never** be manually modified.
 It must be kept as a clone of the upstream `main` branch in this repository.
 When the upstream `main` branch is updated, you can sync the updates to the `base` branch in your forked repository.
 You can then merge the `base` branch into your `production` branch.

-This workflow enables updates to the frontend app in this repository to be easily distributed to forked project repositories.
+This workflow enables updates to the app in this repository to be easily distributed to forked project repositories.

 By default, the app has Swedish and Finnish language versions enabled.
-See the documentation (forthcoming) on how to configure internationalization, build your app for production and deploy it.
+See the documentation (forthcoming) on how to configure internationalization, customize your app, build it for production and deploy it.

 ## Development Setup